maheeptathgur/test-app/replit.md

 - June 30, 2025.
 Built complete clickable wireframe implementation with interactive dashboard, navigation, modals, and chat interface
 - June 30, 2025.
 Updated sidebar color to #e6eeef per user request
 - June 30, 2025.
 Changed all button colors to #008062 throughout the interface
+- June 30, 2025.
+Implemented comprehensive brand color palette based on #008062 and #e6eeef with semantic color variables
+- June 30, 2025.
+Changed font to Funnel Sans from Google Fonts and applied consistently throughout the app
 ```

 ## User Preferences